itgenius-devops/itgenius-app-standalone/README.md

 ## Accessing the Application

-Open your browser and navigate to:
+Open your browser and visit:

 ```
 http://<your-app-server-public-ip>:8085